Technical Reviews and Audits

 Purpose of Technical Reviews and Audits

 For DoD systems development, a properly tailored series of technical reviews and audits provide key points throughout the system development to evaluate significant achievements and assess technical maturity and risk.
 DoDI 5000.85 and the Adaptive Acquisition Framework Document Identification (AAFDID) Tool identify the statutory and regulatory requirements for acquisition programs.
 Regardless of acquisition pathway, the PM, Systems Engineer, and Lead Software Engineer work to properly align the applicable technical reviews to support knowledge-based milestone decisions that streamline the acquisition life cycle and save precious taxpayer dollars.
-Technical reviews and audits allow the PM, Systems Engineer, and Lead Software Engineer to jointly define and control the program’s technical effort by establishing the success criteria for each review and audit.
+Technical reviews and audits allow the PM, Systems Engineer, and Lead Software Engineer to jointly define and control the program???s technical effort by establishing the success criteria for each review and audit.
 A well-defined program facilitates effective monitoring and control through increasingly mature points.

 The Engineering of Defense Systems Guidebook provides guidance on selecting and tailoring technical reviews and audits for each of the AAF pathways.
 Underpinning most if not all of these technical reviews and audits is the need to conduct a wide range of program-related analyses.
 Regardless of acquisition pathway, the ability to conduct such analyses can be profoundly impacted by the extent to which the program adopts a Digital Engineering (DE) approach (as described more fully in the Systems Engineering (SE) Guidebook, Section 2.2.2, Digital Engineering).
-As mentioned there, DoD’s approach to implementing DE is to “securely and safely connect people, processes, data, and capabilities across an end-to-end digital enterprise.
-This will enable the use of models throughout the lifecycle to digitally represent the system of interest (i.e., SoS, processes, equipment, products, parts) in the virtual world.”
+As mentioned there, DoD???s approach to implementing DE is to ???securely and safely connect people, processes, data, and capabilities across an end-to-end digital enterprise.
+This will enable the use of models throughout the lifecycle to digitally represent the system of interest (i.e., SoS, processes, equipment, products, parts) in the virtual world.???

-The extent to which a program adopts a DE approach will not impact “what” technical reviews and audits need to be conducted, but it can have a profound and revolutionary impact upon “how” they are conducted.
+The extent to which a program adopts a DE approach will not impact ???what??? technical reviews and audits need to be conducted, but it can have a profound and revolutionary impact upon ???how??? they are conducted.
 A well-defined digital ecosystem, instantiated or leveraged, with an associated authoritative source of truth and static and dynamic models of systems and the battlespace will enable timely and iterative analyses.
 In addition, by leveraging constructive, virtual, and live simulation tools, the ecosystem can open up the trade space to enable exploration of options not easily analyzed elsewise.

 Event-Driven Technical Reviews and Audits

-Technical reviews of program progress should be event driven and conducted when the system under development meets the review entrance criteria as documented in the program’s Systems Engineering Plan (SEP).
+Technical reviews of program progress should be event driven and conducted when the system under development meets the review entrance criteria as documented in the program???s Systems Engineering Plan (SEP).
 An associated activity is to identify technical risks associated with achieving entrance criteria at each of these points (see the DoD Risk, Issue, and Opportunity Management Guide for Defense Acquisition Programs).
 Systems Engineering (SE) is an event-driven process based on successful completion of key events as opposed to arbitrary calendar dates.
 As such, the SEP should clarify the timing of events in relation to other SE and program events.
 While the initial SEP and Integrated Master Schedule (IMS) have the expected occurrence in the time of various milestones (such as overall system Critical Design Review (CDR)), the plan should be updated to reflect changes to the actual timing of SE activities, reviews and decisions.
 Figure 3-1 of the SE Guidebook provides the end-to-end perspective and the integration of SE technical reviews and audits across all AAF pathways.
 Technical reviews should be tailored appropriately for other acquisition pathways.

 Figure 3-1.
 Technical Reviews and Audits for the Major Capability Acquisition Life Cycle